 For marketing and advertising teams, storyboarding can be an invaluable tool for planning and presenting campaigns, content, and promotional materials.

-By visually outlining the narrative or concept behind a campaign, marketers can ensure that their message and visuals align with the brand's identity and objectives.
+Marketers can ensure that their message and visuals align with the brand’s identity and objectives by visually outlining the narrative or concept behind a campaign.

 This process allows them to test and refine their messaging before launching campaigns, resulting in more targeted and effective marketing efforts.